fugue/fregot/examples/demo/tutorial_walkthrough.md

     ami = input.resource_changes[_].change.after.ami

-Save your changes and go back to fregot -- you'll see that the updated policy has been reloaded:
+Save your changes and go back to fregot -- you'll see that the updated policy has [automatically been reloaded](https://github.com/fugue/fregot#watch):

-    Reloaded examples/demo/demo.rego
+    Reloaded demo.rego

+(Note: If you didn't launch the REPL with `--watch`, you can manually reload all modified files with [`:reload`](https://github.com/fugue/fregot#reload).)

-You're still in error mode, so quit out of it to return to normal fregot mode:
+You're still in error mode, so [quit](https://github.com/fugue/fregot#quit) error mode to return to normal fregot mode:

     :quit